 Food Science graduate students should follow the procedure listed below before leaving the University to ensure that they are in good standing at the time of their departure.
 The procedure consists of obtaining the signature of the following individuals, ascertaining that the student has fulfilled all obligations in the Food Science Department.
-This form should be returned to the Graduate Program Coordinator.
+This form should be returned to the Graduate Program Assistant.

-Student's Name Today's Date esis/Paper Status: Complete/Incomplete (circle or Th esis Title: Sc hedule of Thesis Defense (schedule with the Grade uate Program Coordinator) На ve you activated your intent to graduate through LionPATH?
-Yes or No Gradua tion Date: e signatures below confirm the student named above has fulfilled all obligation ns in the following 1.
-Advisor: Oral presentation of thesis Name removed from computer accounts All borrowed equipment returned Arrangements made for completion of thesis, etc. Signature Date 2.
+Stı udent's Name Today's Date nesis/Paper Status: Complete/Incomplete (circle on Th - esis Title: Sc chedule of Thesis Defense (schedule with the Gradu uate Program Assistant) На Have you activated your intent to graduate through LionPATH?
+Yes or No Graduation Date: e signatures below confirm the student named a above has fulfilled all obligatio ns in the following 1.
+Advisor: Oral presentation of thesis Name removed from computer accounts All borrowed equipment returned Arrangements made for completion of Thesis, etc. Thesis submitted online for approval Signature Date 2.
 Director of Graduate Studies & Dept. Head Certification of all degree requirements and transmission of information to the Graduate School 3.
-Accounting Assistant Returned Purchasing Card Submitted all paperwork for P-Card, Travel expenses, petty cash, etc. Cancelled dept. copier access Cancelled eBuy Access (UDBA processed) 4.
-Return Keys, Vacate office Return all keys to Room 116 Ag.
+Finance Assistant Returned Purchasing Card Submitted all paperwork for P-Card, Travel expenses, petty cash, etc. Cancelled dept. copier access Cancelled eBuy Access (UDBA processed) 4.
+Facilities Coordinator Return all keys to Room 115 Ag.
 Admin.
 Receive key deposit refund 5.
-Schedule Exit interview with Department Head: (Schedule with Graduate Program Coordinator At least 7 days in advance) 6.
-Submit one hard bound copy of thesis to Svend Pedersen 7.
+Schedule Exit interview with Department Head: (Schedule at least 7 days in advance) 6.
 Forwarding address: Employer Name & Address: